valtimo-platform/valtimo-documentation/release-notes/major12/12.6.0/valtimo-backend-libraries.md

 * **Bug1**

-  Description of what the issue was.
+  Creation of Besluit fails when there are multiple Besluittypes with the same description (omschrijving) and linked to the same Zaaktype.

 * **Bug2**